stefan022/my-portfolio/README.md

 Lightweight is a lot more fun when you don't have to sacrifice productivity to get there.
 Preact gets you productive right away.
 It even has a few bonus features:

 props, state and context are passed to render()
-Use standard HTML attributes like class and for
+Use standard HTML attributes like className and for

 ### Ecosystem Compatible
 Virtual DOM Components make it easy to share reusable things - everything from buttons to data providers.
 Preact's design means you can seamlessly use thousands of Components available in the React ecosystem.